GururajDesai/laptop-language-model/README.md

     pip3 install -r requirements.txt
 ```

-5. Download the model "pytorch_model.bin" from the Hugging Face Model Hub: https://huggingface.co/MBZUAI/LaMini-Flan-T5-248M.
+5. Download the folder "LaMini-Flan-T5-248M" and model "pytorch_model.bin" from the Hugging Face Model Hub: https://huggingface.co/MBZUAI/LaMini-Flan-T5-248M.
 Because cloning from huggingface will not download the model only downloads the pointer to the file.

 6. Execute the run.py script to start the language model -> Only runs using transformers package
    ```py
        python3 run.py